cstafie/kyss/README.md

 ### overall

+- fix drag and drop
+- fix user connected to multiple games issue
+-

 - think about whole system holistically and rename / redesign parts for it to be more maintainable

 - address todos in code
 - design and implement a routing strategy

-- deploy to gcp (or anywhere else if that doesn't work)
 - env variables
 - auto deploy?